aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 });
 ```

-You can also use a similiar configuration for running a cluster built using the FargateCluster construct.
+You can also use a similar configuration for running a cluster built using the FargateCluster construct.

 ```ts
 const secretsKey = new kms.Key(this, 'SecretsKey');